machito/seo-app/README.md

 * getStaticPaths() fetches all slugs from Contentful to dynamically generate pages
 * getStaticProps() fetches the page content for a specific slug
 * This is SEO ready: view-source:http://localhost:3000/understanding-nft-royalties
+* Deploying NextJS app to Netlify and Vercel

 **Next Steps:**
 * Integrate dotenv to use env variables